mrgucci1/strava-kudos-bot/README.md

 # strava-kudos-bot

 A small Python bot that gives kudos to every activity in your Strava following-feed on a schedule.
-Drives a real headless Chromium via Playwright, replays your saved login cookies — no Strava API key, no Google sign-in, no fragile credential storage.
+Drives a real headless Chromium via Playwright, replays your saved login cookies

 ## What it does